• Written By Shikha Pandey

 Materials that can be Charged by Friction

 Not all materials can be charged by friction.
-For example, metals are good conductors for electricity, so they cannot be charged by friction because electric charges are free to move inside metals.
+For example, metals are good conductors for electricity, so they cannot be charged by friction because electric charges are to move inside metals.
 Non-conducting materials or insulators can be charged by friction because they do not allow added electrons or charges to move through them.
 These charges remain static and produce static electricity.
 Some materials that can be charged by friction are plastic scale and dry hair, plastic rod and cat’s fur, glass rod and silk cloth.

 Practice Exam Questions